What is geotechnical engineering? Key terms, applications and survey type

 Roads are typically built up of several pavement layers, from the road surface all the way down to the subgrade (the bottom layer).
 One task allotted to geotechnical engineers is to ensure that the road foundation and subgrade are sufficiently stable to support the structural pavement itself and any traffic loads travelling on it.
 To achieve this, they must investigate the strength and stiffness of the materials and determine whether they are strong enough, as well as looking deeper at the subsoil to assess strength, water levels and settlement potential.

 Weak, unstable ground can ultimately result in pavement cracks and potholes appearing in the road over time.
 Rather than allowing this to happen and addressing problems later through costly resurfacing works, geotechnical engineers can prepare the underlying ground: this could either be excavated and replaced with new soil or stabilised.
-As an alternative the foundation layers above can be stabilised through the addition of geogrids (a much more cost-effective and environmentally friendly solution).
+As an alternative, the foundation layers above can be stabilised through the addition of geogrids (a much more cost-effective and environmentally friendly solution).

 See our page on the use of geogrids for roads to learn more.